 Andrea’s training and values lie in the importance of a culturally relevant and participatory approach utilizing a variety of evaluative methods specifically tailored to the client and project.
 Since 2008 she has engaged in impact measurement and evaluation, community and market research, and strategic consulting.
 Much of her experience has been with non-profit organizations working on a variety of projects ranging from developing and implementing full evaluation plans, to specific research projects, to community action planning and facilitation.
 Her work primarily focuses on designing impact and evaluation programs from theories of change and logic models, to data collection instruments, to data management systems to standardized reporting systems.
 She has designed and facilitated a multitude of focus groups and community meetings centered on gaining feedback to influence development projects.

 Mary’s knowledge and skills center on research, data analysis, and reporting.
-She has four years of experience in data collection, management, analysis, and report writing.
+She has six years of experience in data collection, management, analysis, and report writing.
 Understanding the importance of telling a complete story, Mary prioritizes well-rounded reports tailored to clients’ visions – either traditional or infographic report styles.
 She has experience building and managing databases for a multitude of projects and clients ranging from arts evaluations to Community Development Financial Institutions impact tracking using software such as Microsoft Excel, Outcome Tracker, FormStack (Certified Partner), and Salesforce (Certified Administrator).
 Mary’s main focus is organizing and making sense of data and creating reports that thoughtfully explain the impacts measured.

 Tel: 970-412-5836 or 540-448-1826